eventodb-hq/eventodb/docs/examples/subscriptions.md

 # Real-Time Subscriptions Example

-MessageDB supports Server-Sent Events (SSE) for real-time notifications when new messages are written.
+EventoDB supports Server-Sent Events (SSE) for real-time notifications when new messages are written.

 ## Concept

 ```
 ┌─────────────┐          ┌─────────────┐          ┌─────────────┐
-│   Client A  │          │  MessageDB  │          │   Client B  │
+│   Client A  │          │  EventoDB  │          │   Client B  │
 │  (Writer)   │          │   Server    │          │ (Subscriber)│
 └─────────────┘          └─────────────┘          └─────────────┘
        │                        │                        │